ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 You can download the feature vectors, which are extracted from a pretrained PointNet architecure, of ModelNet, McGill, and SHEREC2015 datasets from the following link,

 [feature vectors of ModelNet, McGill, and SHEREC2015 datasets using PointNet](https://drive.google.com/drive/folders/15-XswOjj_9s2BAxnJiIutEuUXolIXPK9?usp=sharing)

+## Reference
+[1] A.  Cheraghian,  S.  Rahman,  and  L.  Petersson.
+Zero-shotlearning  of  3d  point  cloud  objects.
+InInternational  Con-ference on Machine Vision Applications (MVA), 2019.

+[2] A. Cheraghian, S. Rahman, D. Campbell, and L. Petersson.Mitigating the hubness problem for zero-shot learning of 3dobjects.
+InBritish Machine Vision Conference (BMVC’19),2019.